12 Ways to Maximize a Tiny Dorm Room—Without Blowing Your Budget

 For many new college students, dorm life comes with a big dose of clothing insecurity—which is why it's comforting to bring as many options as possible.
 But how do you fit years of carefully curated outfits into that tiny dorm closet?
 One dorm space saver hack is to hang a closet rod to instantly double the capacity, then add ultra slim hangers to maximize the number of items that can easily fit in the space.
 Just like that, you don't have to part with your parents and your beloved overalls at the same time.

 4 Bed Risers

-A typical dorm room bed takes up nearly seven feet of horizontal space.
-Just imagine how much you can fit under there if you lift the bed only four or five inches off the ground!
+A typical dorm room bed takes up nearly 7 feet of horizontal space.
+Just imagine how much you can fit under there if you lift the bed only 4 or 5 inches off the ground!
 Abbe Fenimore, owner of Studio Ten 25, a Dallas-based interior design firm and ecommerce site, recommends these tech-friendly risers that moonlight as additional outlets and USB chargers as one of her go-to space saving dorm ideas.

 5 Under Bed Cart